-Our LEAF committee includes a member of the GMT (General Management Team) who raise sustainability issues at board level.
+Our LEAF committee is chaired by our Major Developments Director, who is a member of the GMT (General Management Team) and who raises sustainability issues at board level.

 Risks are assessed based on key criteria that rank risks in relation to their impact on the business and the required level of involvement by management to limit the effect of the risk.
-This is assessed over a number of categories, including financial impact, brand impact, health and safety and environment.
+This is assessed over several categories, including financial impact, brand impact, health, and safety and environment.